Skip to content

 The Whole Idea of "Kid Food"

-I found this LA Times article (click left) really interesting and disturbing.
-Curious on other people's food situations.
+I found this LA Times article really interesting and disturbing.
+I'm curious on other people's food situations.
 Do you cook?
-Do you buy pouches?
+Do you buy these pouches that are popping up everywhere?
 How snack-stocked is your pantry?
 Are you trying to find ways to cleanse it, too?

 After reading Casey Means' book Good Energy (See my Book Corner on homepage), I kind of tore apart our pantry.
 I had thought we were pretty good, but then I started checking nutrition labels.
 Didn't realize Wheat Thins were basically cookies with all their added sugar.